Sadkd/fraud_creditcard_detection_project/README.md

 | Random Forest | 97.50% | 92.00% | 94.00% | 93.00% | Minimal |
 | Isolation Forest | 96.00% | 60.00% | 85.00% | 69.11% | Negligible |

-> **Why XGBoost?** It achieved **zero false negatives** on the validation set (recall = 100%) — meaning no fraudulent transaction was missed.
+> **best model?** XGboost achieved **zero false negatives** on the validation set (recall = 100%) — meaning no fraudulent transaction was missed.
 Its gradient boosting mechanism with built-in regularization makes it both highly accurate and resistant to overfitting, as confirmed by the near-identical train/validation F1-scores (99.85% vs 99.64%).

 ---